-Oracle Universal Installer starts Oracle Net Configuration Assistant (NETCA) after the database software is installed.
-NETCA creates the Oracle Net Services profile, or the sqlnet.ora file.
+Use Oracle NETCA to create the Oracle Net Services profile, or the sqlnet.ora file.

 In an Oracle Grid Infrastructure installation, the sqlnet.ora file is located in the following directory by default:

 '''

 Grid home/network/admin

 '''

 For the local listener for the Oracle RAC database instance, the default location of the sqlnet.ora file is \$ORACLE_HOME/network/admin directory.
 In this directory there is a default sqlnet.ora file.
 Also, you can find a sample sqlnet.ora file in the subdirectory sample.